Robert Citrone

 Robert K. Citrone (born November 8, 1964) is an American billionaire hedge fund manager, the co-founder of Discovery Capital Management, and minority owner of the Pittsburgh Steelers.

 Biography

 Citrone was born in Latrobe, Pennsylvania, and grew up in Pittsburgh.
-Citrone received a bachelor's degree in Economics and Math with honors from Hampden-Sydney College in 1987.
-After a short stint in the fixed income trading group at First Boston, Citrone enrolled in the MBA program at the Darden School of Business where he graduated as a Shermet Scholar in 1990.
+Citrone received a bachelor's degree in Economics and Math with honors from Hampden–Sydney College in 1987.
+After a short stint in the fixed income trading group at First Boston, Citrone enrolled in the MBA program at the University of Virginia Darden School of Business where he graduated as a Shermet Scholar in 1990.

 In 1990, Citrone was hired as a corporate-bond analyst at Fidelity Investments.
 At Fidelity, Citrone ran the Emerging Market Fixed Income and Currency Group, which he grew to over $7 billion in assets under management.
 He resigned from Fidelity in 1995 and joined Tiger Management.
 At Tiger, Citrone worked as a managing director and led global emerging market investments.
 In 1999, Citrone co-founded Discovery Capital Management.